jackson-zhou-sydney/EP-multicomp/README.md

 - Lasso-penalized linear regression
 - Quantile linear regression

-For each model, the performance of EP is compared to other standard Bayesian approaches.
+For each model, the performance of EP is compared to that of other standard Bayesian approaches.